heggy231/todoList/README.md

 - It should have a way to add new todos
 - It should have a way to change a todos
 - It should have a way to delete a todos

+V2 Requirements:
+- It should have a function to display todos
+- It should have a function to add todos
+- It should have a function to change todos
+- It should have a function to delete todos